sahiliamsso/docs/source/admin-guide/saml.md

 ![tr-relying-party](../img/saml/tr-relying-party.png)

 !!!
 Note
-    If the target app does not already support a federation standard like SAML, and you or the developer are planning on adding federation to the application, we strongly recommend using OpenID Connect rather than SAML.
+    If the target application does not already support a federation standard like SAML, and you or the developer are planning on adding federation to the application, we strongly recommend using OpenID Connect rather than SAML.
 OpenID Connect is newer, easier to use, and follows modern best practices.
 Learn more in our blog: [OAuth vs. SAML vs. OpenID Connect](http://gluu.co/oauth-saml-openid).

 ### Federation Configuration
 If the SP is part of an identity federation such as InCommon, the administrator must add the federation as an SP in the Gluu Server.
 This will enable the administrator to more easily create TRs with SPs in the federation.
 The example below shows how an administrator would add a TR for the InCommon Federation.